 Here's a special holiday update of some key events and data you may want to know about today.

-The US benchmark oil price is a little higher as well and now just over US$54 a barrel, while the Brent benchmark is just over US$56.
-The latest data shows that American frackers are finding debt financing easier to get.
+The US benchmark oil price is a little higher as well and now just under US$54 a barrel, while the Brent benchmark is just over US$56.
+American frackers are piling in, bringing back rigs fast.
+In fact, at this rate they will have more rigs operating that a year ago in about three weeks.
+International rig counts are rising too.

-The New Zealand dollar made something of a recovery today and is now at 69.1 USc.
-On the cross rates it is stable at 96.3 AU¢, and 66.5 euro cents.
-The TWI-5 is now at 76.1.
+The New Zealand dollar has slipped over the Christmas break and is now at 68.9 USc.
+On the cross rates it is stable at 95.8 AU¢, and 65.8 euro cents.
+The TWI-5 is now at 75.7.

 The easiest place to stay up with event risk over the holiday period is by following our Economic Calendar here »